notificationapi-com/docs/docs/reference/server.md

 - White-labeling: using a specific template that you designed for a white-labeled customer
 - Language: creating and using multiple templates for multiple languages

-If the provided templateId does not exist for a channel, the default template will be used and a warning message will be generated.
+If the provided templateId does not exist for a channel, the default template will be used, and a warning message will be generated.

 ## Retract: unsending or deleting notifications